Both Telluride and Aspen are popular resort towns located in Colorado’s Rocky Mountains.

 As Telluride is more isolated it is more difficult to get to compared with Aspen.
 The main airport close by, Montrose Airport, is a 1 & a half hour drive from Telluride.

 Whilst it is a trek, it does mean that Telluride gets less busy though so it is definitely still worth the effort as you won’t be swamped with crowds.
+I loved never having to queue for the ski lift.

 There is a small airport in Telluride itself but it’s not always operational due to weather conditions and so few people fly into it.